 People who work out, lift weights and want to build muscle and stay lean – eat a lot of protein.
 Unfortunately, too much animal protein isn’t good for you.

 Of course, vegans will argue that ALL animal protein is bad for you.
 I don’t agree with that.
 However, I do agree that most animal protein these days isn’t good because of how it’s raised.

 Additionally, too much animal protein can become toxic to the body, if your goal is also longevity.

-So today, I’m going to speak about vegan protein powders.
+So today, in 2023 I’m going to speak about vegan protein powders.